-As of June 30, 2020, SDC Inc. had an accumulated deficit of \$169.9 million and had working capital of \$479.9 million.
+As of March 31, 2021, SDC Inc. had cash on hand of \$434.5 million an accumulated deficit of \$221.8 million and had working capital of \$528.0 million.
 Our operations have been financed primarily through net proceeds from the sale of our equity securities and borrowings under our debt instruments.

-Our short-term liquidity needs primarily include working capital, international expansion, innovation, research and development, and debt service requirements.
-We believe that our current liquidity, including net proceeds received in connection with the IPO and our new HPS Credit Facility, will be sufficient to meet our projected operating, investing, and debt service requirements for at least the next 12 months.
-Our future capital requirements may vary materially from those currently planned and will depend on many factors, including our levels of revenue, sales and marketing activities, the results of research and development and other business initiatives, the timing of new product introductions, and overall economic conditions including the effects of the COVID-19 pandemic.
+Our short-term liquidity needs primarily include working capital, international expansion, innovation, and research and development.
+We believe that our current liquidity, including net proceeds received in connection with the IPO and other financing transactions, will be sufficient to meet our projected operating, investing, and debt service requirements for at least the next 12 months.
+Our future capital requirements may vary materially from those currently planned and will depend on many factors, including our levels of revenue, the expansion of sales and marketing activities, market acceptance of our clear aligners, the results of research and development and other business initiatives, the timing of new product introductions, and overall economic conditions.
 To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to seek additional equity or debt financing.
 The sale of additional equity would result in additional dilution to our stockholders.
 The incurrence of additional debt financing would result in debt service obligations, and any future instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
+In February 2021, we issued approximately \$650.0 million aggregate principal amount of convertible senior Notes in a private placement offering.
+We also issued an additional \$97.5 million aggregate principal amount of the Notes to the initial purchasers under an option granted to the initial purchasers.
+The proceeds of this offering were used by us to enter into privately negotiated capped call transactions with certain of the initial purchasers, which are expected to reduce dilution to the Class A common stock upon any conversion of the Notes, and we used a portion of the remainder of the net proceeds to repay amounts owed under the HPS Credit Facility.

-SDC Inc. is a holding company with no operations of our own and, as such, we depend on our subsidiaries for cash to fund all of our operations and expenses.
+We are a holding company with no operations of our own and, as such, we depend on our subsidiaries for cash to fund all of our operations and expenses.
 We depend on the payment of distributions by our subsidiaries, and such distributions may be restricted as a result of regulatory restrictions, state and international laws regarding distributions, or contractual agreements, including agreements governing indebtedness.
 For a discussion of those restrictions, see "Risk Factors-Risks Related to Our Organization and Structure-We are a holding company.
-Our sole material asset is our equity interest in SDC Financial, and as such, we depend on our subsidiaries for cash to fund all of our expenses, including taxes and payments under the Tax Receivable Agreement." included in our Annual Report on Form 10-K for the period ending December 31, 2019.
+Our sole material asset is our equity interest in SDC Financial, and as such, we depend on our subsidiaries for cash to fund all of our expenses, including taxes and payments under the Tax Receivable Agreement" included in our Annual Report on Form 10-K for the period ending December 31, 2020.
 We currently anticipate that such restrictions will not impact our ability to meet our cash obligations.